sjessa/rr/README.md

 # rr

 A template repository for reproducible research projects
+:pencil2: :chart_with_upwards_trend: :notebook: :bar_chart: :microscope: :computer: :octocat:

 ### Features

 * A header with the project source link
-* [:gear:] A configuration section at the beginning of each Rmd, which specifies the project directory the paths to the outputs, and seed which is automtically set:
+* :gear: A configuration section at the beginning of each Rmd, which specifies the project directory the paths to the outputs, and seed which is automtically set:

 ![](include/img/header.png)